CYP152N1/GPT4pdb/README.md

 ## Example
 ```
-python ocnh_dihedral_calculator.py example.pdb A -a A -o output.csv
+python3 OCNHdiGPT4_Q27.py example.pdb A -a A -o output.csv
 ```
 This command will process the PDB file example.pdb, calculate the O-C-N-H dihedral angles for chain A, and write the results to output.csv.